 We emphasize variable "at-risk" compensation through two separate compensation elements.
-First, we provide the opportunity to participate in our Quarterly Bonus Plan which provides payments based on the achievement by our Named Executive Officers of preestablished short-term financial results compared to pre-established targets as determined from time to time by the Company and reviewed by our Board of Directors in connection with our annual financial plan.
-Second, since our initial public offering we have granted RSU awards to our Named Executive Officers, the value of which depends entirely on the value of our common stock, thereby incentivizing them to build sustainable long-term value for the benefit of our stockholders.
+First, we provide the opportunity to participate in our short-term cash incentive bonus plan which provides payments based on the achievement by our Named Executive Officers of pre-established short-term financial results compared to pre-established targets as determined from time to time by the Company and reviewed by our Board of Directors in connection with our annual operating plan.

+Second, since our initial public offering we have granted RSU awards to our Named Executive Officers.
+Given our brief operating history and status as a public company and as a result of the uncertainty in the macro-economy in 2020 caused by the COVID-19 pandemic, we believe that, at this stage of our development, time-based RSU awards are the appropriate long-term incentive compensation vehicle for us.
+The value of RSU awards depends on the performance (and resulting value) of our common stock, thereby aligning the interests of our Named Executive Officers and stockholders and incentivizing them to build sustainable long-term value for the benefit of our stockholders and satisfying our retention objectives.
+Going forward, as we deem appropriate, we may introduce other forms of stock-based compensation awards into our executive compensation program to offer our Named Executive Officers additional types of equity incentives that further these objectives.

 These variable pay elements ensure that a substantial portion of our Named Executive Officers' target total direct compensation is contingent (rather than fixed) in nature, with the amounts ultimately payable commensurate with our actual performance.

-For 2019, 94% of our CEO's total reported compensation and an average of 88% of our other Named Executive Officers' total reported compensation who were employed with us at the end of 2019 was linked to performance, consisting of the quarterly and annual bonuses earned and equity incentives awarded, as reported in the Summary Compensation Table.
+For 2020, 94% of our CEO's total reported compensation and an average of 89% of our other Named Executive Officers' total reported compensation was linked to performance, consisting of the quarterly and annual bonuses earned and equity incentives awarded, as reported in the Summary Compensation Table.
+CEO Pay Mix Other Executives Pay Mix